 For sights in major cities with a good public transport network, I would recommend getting around yourself.

-I must caveat that China tours are in a league of their own as compared to European walking tours.
+I must caveat that China holiday packages are in a league of their own as compared to European walking tours.
 Here are five things to be prepared for when signing up for China tours:

 1. Be prepared to be brought to emporiums or shops, and be asked to buy things like jade, or silk cloths.
 Alternatively, you may be brought to a tea demonstration